Super Bowl LII: Philadelphia Eagles

-The Eagles finished the regular season with a record of 13–3, the same as New England, Minnesota, and Pittsburgh, but the various tie-breaking provisions gave them the NFC's top seed in the 2017–18 NFL playoffs.
+The Eagles finished the regular season with a record of 13–3, the same as New England, Minnesota, and Pittsburgh, but by virtue of having a better record against common opponents than Minnesota, Philadelphia earned the NFC's top seed in the 2017–18 NFL playoffs.
 It was a substantial improvement for the team under second-year head coach Doug Pederson; the Eagles finished the previous season with a 7–9 record.
 In the 2017 season, the team scored 457 points (third in the NFL), while giving up just 295 (fourth) points.

 The offense was led by Pro Bowl quarterback Carson Wentz.
 In just his second season, he recorded a passer rating of 101.9, throwing for 3,296 yards and 33 touchdowns, with only seven interceptions.
 His top target was Pro Bowl tight end Zach Ertz, who caught 74 passes for 824 yards and eight touchdowns.
 Other contributors were two receivers acquired from off-season free agency: Alshon Jeffery, who caught 57 passes for 789 yards and nine scores; and Torrey Smith, who had 36 receptions for 430 yards.
 Meanwhile, third-year receiver Nelson Agholor had the best season of his career, hauling in 62 passes for 768 yards and eight touchdowns, a higher total in each category than in his previous two seasons combined.
 The Eagles rushing attack also benefited from two recently acquired players, LeGarrette Blount and Jay Ajayi.
 Blount, an off-season signing who won a Super Bowl with the Patriots, gained 776 rushing yards and two touchdowns, while Ajayi, picked up by a mid-season trade with the Miami Dolphins, rushed for 873 yards and caught 24 passes for 154 yards combined with the two teams.
 Philadelphia also had a superb offensive line, led by two Pro Bowl selections: Tackle Lane Johnson and Guard Brandon Brooks, along with all pro center Jason Kelce.